 Can networking inspire companies to devise solutions to the climate crisis?
-Yes, says the CEO of Norway 203040, a business-led climate initiative.
+Yes, says the CEO of Skift, a business-led climate initiative in Norway.

-Facilitation, acceleration, inspiration, low-carbon solutions – these may be buzzwords to some, but for Bjørn K. Haugland, the CEO of Norway 203040, they are a credo to live by.
+Facilitation, acceleration, inspiration, low-carbon solutions – these may be buzzwords to some, but for Bjørn K. Haugland, the CEO of Skift, they are a credo to live by.

 “Our aim is to accelerate the emergence of solutions and instruments to achieve Norway’s emissions reduction targets, and to demonstrate their effect in pilot projects and through business collaboration,” he says.

-The Norway 203040 coalition includes some of Norway’s largest companies.
+The Skift coalition includes some of Norway’s largest companies.
 Industries ranging from banking and finance to construction and transport are joining forces with one objective: to pick up the pace of change.

 According to Haugland, the network is not a club for companies wanting to smarten up their sustainability profile.
 On the contrary, member companies must demonstrate that they are working in a targeted manner to cut greenhouse gas emissions.

 “Everyone agrees that it’s important to cut emissions.
 We represent the businesses that think it’s more than important – it’s urgent,” he points out.

 According to Haugland, we have to make use of existing solutions.